Child dies, 2 others hospitalized after separate fentanyl exposures in Pierce County

 Detectives went back to the home to serve a search warrant and talk to the 33-year-old father again.
 There was probable cause to arrest him for first-degree manslaughter.

 The second overdose happened Sunday morning.
-Deputies deputies responded to report of CPR being performed on an infant in Puyallup.
+Deputies responded to a report of CPR being performed on an infant in Puyallup.

 When deputies arrived, they were told a child had put a piece of foil, that possibly had fentanyl on it, in their mouth.
 Central Pierce Fire said this was possibly an overdose.